 Master of Arts in Teaching

 You’ll examine all aspects of American public education and participate in student teaching in real classrooms to gain a greater understanding of your role as a teacher.
-MAT candidates will earn at least 42 credit hours and complete student teaching field work; T-to-T students will earn at least 38 credit hours.
+MAT candidates will earn at least 42 credit hours and complete student teaching field work; Transition to Teaching students will earn at least 38 credit hours.

 How long does the program take to complete?